thefrontside/oss-wumbo/README.md

     - Good for beginners
     - Investigate
     - Waiting for response
-    - Dependecy update
+    - Dependency update
-  - A filled out readme with the following:
+  - A filled out README with the following:
     - badges
       - released version
       - version compatibility